dthatprince/Machine-Learning-Models-Analysis-using-Yellowbrick/README.md

 # Machine-Learning-Models-Analysis-using-Yellowbrick
-This is my API documentation for Yellowbrick Visualizers and API!
+This is my documentation for Yellowbrick Visualizers and API!
 It contains a complete listing of the currently available, production-ready visualizers along with code examples of how to use them.

 # Yellowbrick's Features